 If you have questions about the specific device requirements, please contact Lynda Lewis, the Technology for Learning Coordinator.

-If you have questions about financial assistance, please contact Christine Potter-Smith (A-H), Michael Chan (I-P), or Kim Cuellar (Q-Z).
+If you have questions about financial assistance, please contact Kelly Zimmer (A-H), Michael Chan (I-Pa), or Kim Cuellar (Pe-Z).

 Here are some frequently asked Technology Questions for Parents of Incoming Grade 9 Students: 1-to-1 Parent Handout.docx